Your support fuels our research to #EndALS! Donate Now

 Key Inclusion Criteria:

 1. Sporadic or familial ALS, diagnosed as clinically probable, lab-supported probable, or definite ALS according to the revised El Escorial criteria 2.
-Male or female participants aged 18 to 75 3.
-Time since onset of ALS symptoms ≤24 months from Screening.
-The qualifying first symptoms of ALS are limited to manifestations of weakness in extremity, bulbar, or respiratory muscles.
+Male or female participants aged 18 to 80 3.
+Time since onset of ALS symptoms ≤28 months from Screening.

 6. SVC ≥70% of predicted capacity.